TheNewsQuest/collect-chapter/README.md

 ## Source

-The data will be collected from various newsletter sources, including different genres.
+The data will be collected from popular newsletter sources like VNExpress or CBSNews, including different categories.

 ## Frequency